AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/previewing-assets.md

 ---
 title: Previewing Assets
-description: Learn how to preview assets in Dynamic Media
+description: Learn how to preview assets in Dynamic Media.
 ---

 # Previewing assets{#previewing-assets}